Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 • Delivery schedules.

-• Planned inventory movements, including stocking up to build promotional displays and shifting orders to level out the capacity requirements in distribution.
+Planned inventory movements, including stocking up to build promotional displays and shifting orders to level out the capacity requirements in distribution.

-So what are some examples of situations where projected store orders, rather than stores’ demand forecasts, enable more accurate DC planning?
+So, what are some examples of situations where projected store orders, rather than stores’ demand forecasts, enable more accurate DC planning?

 Product introductions: When a new product is introduced into the range, the system pushes enough product to at least meet the set visual minimums to each store, creating inventory buffers that can take stores days or weeks to digest.
 As long as you have surplus inventory in stores, the projected store orders (as well as the actual outflow from your distribution centers) will be lower than forecasted consumer demand.

 Seasons: Distribution centers almost always send some buffer stock to stores before the start of a major season.
 This helps support the need to build nice seasonal displays in stores, level out seasonal peak volumes, or plan proactively for weather impacts so you’re prepared even if a season starts early.
 As with promotions, these planned stock movements should be automatically visible in stores’ projected orders and used as the forecast for distribution centers.
-Because factors like local weather drive seasonal demand variation between stores, stores will consume their inventory buffers at different paces.
+Because factors like local weather drive seasonal demand variation between stores, stores consume their inventory buffers at different paces.
 These store-to-store variations should also be automatically visible in distribution center forecasts.

 Changes in replenishment schedules: Retailers frequently change stores’ replenishment schedules either temporarily (possibly to match increased demand in the high season) or permanently (for example, after implementing new transportation routes).
-Of course, changes in the replenishment schedule won’t impact consumer demand, but they’ll certainly impact the goods flow into stores.
+Of course, changes in the replenishment schedule won’t impact consumer demand, but they’ll undoubtedly impact the goods flow into stores.
 When it’s based on projected store orders, your distribution center forecast should automatically capture the resulting changes to the timing and size of store deliveries.

-Figure 12: Whereas the traditional model for calculating store projections for slow movers tends to underestimate near-term aggregate-level demand, the Monte Carlo model results in a much more reliable aggregate-level forecast of the stores’ upcoming replenishment needs.
+Figure 10: Whereas the traditional model for calculating store projections for slow movers tends to underestimate near-term aggregate-level demand, the Monte Carlo model results in a much more reliable aggregate-level forecast of the stores’ upcoming replenishment needs.

 When you base distribution center planning on stores’ projected orders, you can immediately see the impact of planned activities like promotions or preseason allocations throughout the entire supply chain.
-For the system to reap the full benefits of this transparency, it must have access to all planning data as soon as the appropriate team has made a seasonal plan, range change, or other relevant decision.
+For the system to reap the full benefits of this transparency, it must have access to all planning data as soon as the appropriate team has made a seasonal plan, range change, or other relevant decisions.

 • Time-dependent replenishment schedules: When the planning system can manage several replenishment schedules linked to specific dates, it can automatically consider future changes in replenishment schedules in its supply chain projections.